unboundsecurity/casp-express-deploy/casp-terraform/README.md

    ssh-keygen
    ```
    Use the default name when generating the key (i.e. when asked to choose a name for the key, just press **Enter**).
 3. Edit *variables.tf*.
-In the file, set all the following variables:
+In the file, set all the following variables.
 	- variable "key_name" – the name shown in key name in the AWS console.
 	- variable "local_path" – path where you put the RPM installer files.
 	- variable "casp_rpm_version_name" – casp rpm full name.